MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/shared-schema.md

     There is one set of business entity data tables for all companies and tenants in the database.
 For example, instead  of an Item table for each company, there is a single table that contains the data for all companies (see figure 3).

--   It an support multiple application versions, which means that tenants in the database can be mounted to different [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instances that use different application versions.
+-   It can support multiple application versions, which means that tenants in the database can be mounted to different [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instances that use different application versions.

 ![Shared schema tenant data](media/SharedSchemaTenantTables.png "Shared schema tenant data")